DeadClap/tblrp-docs/penal.md

 1. A person who uses intentional and unlawful force or violence to cause physical harm to another person is guilty under this code section.

-\- Violations of Penal Code (1)04 are a misdemeanor with 60 seconds imprisonment and a fine of $2,000.
+\- Violations of Penal Code (1)04 are a misdemeanor with 1 Month imprisonment and a fine of $2,000.

 ### **(1)05.
 Aggravated Battery**